Work and Access - Workplace Needs Assessment Grant

 Who can apply for a Workplace Needs Assessment Grant?

-New or existing employees, employers or self-employed people can apply for funding.
 You can make the application yourself or someone else can apply on your behalf.

 How to qualify